-By the time you reach the end of this page, you will be a MECE machine and be able to create MECE frameworks for your case interviews, every single time.
+By the time you reach the end of this page, you’ll be able to create MECE frameworks for your case interviews, every single time.

-MECE stands for mutually exclusive and collectively exhaustive.
-Consultants use it to talk about the way they break down a whole into its component parts.
+Consultants use MECE to describe the best way to break down a whole into its component parts.

 Let’s take one part of this definition at a time.